-SORPAS® is developed based on the finite element method.
+SORPAS® is developed based on the finite element method(FEM).
 All numerical models and procedures have been developed and integrated with the welding engineering expertise, which has been fully automated inside the software.
 The graphical user interface of SORPAS® is also tailor-made for resistance welding.
-Users are not required to have prior knowledge of the FEM.
+Users don’t need to have prior knowledge of the FEM.
 However, having some basic knowledge of the FEM can help to better understand the simulations and obtain more reliable simulation results.
-More details will be introduced at the training course (usually 1-2 days).
-We hereby emphasize only the two basic concepts that have essential influence in FEM simulations.
+We hereby emphasize only the two basic concepts that have an essential influence in FEM simulations.

 Procedures for making simulations

 Simulation with SORPAS® is a virtual resistance welding process on a computer, where the whole process, from design to welding, is done on the computer without using actual materials and welding equipment.
 Users will see the results of welding graphically displayed on the computer.
 In this way, the engineers can evaluate their design of electrodes and weldability of new materials, and optimize process parameter settings before actual welding tests.
 The procedure for making simulations with SORPAS® includes three steps: 1) data preparation, 2) running simulation and 3) evaluation of results.

 The input data needed for simulation with SORPAS® are summarized below:

 - Define forms and select materials for electrodes

 - Define geometry and select materials for workpieces